postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 <img alt="Edit plan page" src="https://assets.postman.com/postman-docs/billing-edit-plan-v9.1.jpg"/>

 You can opt to apply changes right away or on renewal.
 You can adjust your team size, billing frequency, and plan type.
 Select **Next** to adjust your team's add-ons, including monitoring blocks, mock server blocks, and custom domains.
 Select **Next** to then **Confirm Changes**.
+Postman will send an email notification about the plan change to Billing team members.

 The cost of your new plan and any new seats, if applicable, are prorated based on the time left in your team's billing cycle.